 Starting your journal with a key will be both useful and less stressful.

 Of course, you can always just draw something.
 Floral drawings are a very popular theme for the Bullet Journal title page.
-You can find a lot of amazing tutorials that will help you create a beautiful floral spread ever without any previous artistic experience.

 Something else you can create as your cover page is a pattern.